90 Day Men

 90 Day Men is an American progressive rock band formed in 1995 in St. Louis, Missouri, United States, and later based in Chicago, Illinois.
 Their name is a slang term used by police officers to refer to prison inmates who are due to undergo psychiatric examination.

 History

-The group began as an early post-hardcore band, similar to Louisville, Kentucky, groups such as Slint and June of 44.
-Formed as a trio in 1995 by Brian Case, Cayce Key and Chandler McWilliams, it released its first 7" single in 1996 entitled, "Taking Apart the Vessel".
+The group began as an early post-hardcore band, similar to Louisville, Kentucky groups such as Slint and June of 44.
+Formed as a trio in 1995 by Brian Case, Cayce Key and Chandler McWilliams, they released its first 7" single in 1996, "Taking Apart the Vessel".